-Boardwalk One has 35 homes on the west side of Highway 101 in Marin County.
-These homes are collectively known as the "Larkspur Boardwalk Community" (Community).
-These 35 houses are elevated on stilts over marshlands, which are only accessible by foot or bike along a raised wooden walkway.
-The Community began with arks (houseboats), and, over the years, the arks have transitioned from houses on barges to houses on foundations.
-Facilities such as decks, docks, and other appurtenant facilities have also been added and now 18 of the 35 properties have improvements extending beyond the Ordinary High-Water Mark (OHWM) onto State-owned sovereign land.
+Lucky Drive is located along Corte Madera Creek, on the west side of Highway 101 in Marin County.
+All of the properties on Lucky Drive and adjacent to Corte Madera Creek are improved residential parcels.
+This area was developed over many years starting with arks (floating homes) landing on the shore and taking up residence, as was commonplace in Larkspur in the early 1900s.
+Over the years, the arks have transitioned from houses on barges to houses on foundations.
+Facilities such as decks, docks, and other appurtenant facilities have also been added, and now nine of the properties have improvements extending beyond the Ordinary High-Water Mark (OHWM) onto State-owned sovereign land.

 The boundary between State and private ownership along tidal waterways is generally the OHWM pursuant to California Civil Code section 830.
 The OHWM is the legal boundary between tidelands and uplands, as measured by the mean high tide line.
 In general, when a tidal waterway is unaffected by fill or artificial accretion, the location of the OHWM is the mean high tide line, which is the intersection of the mean high water with the shore.
 As a result, the boundary may move over time as water levels change.
-In some situations, the boundary between State and private ownership may be fixed by a court judgment or agreement.
-This is the case for a portion of the Boardwalk One area, which is subject to a court judgment (AD 111 - People v.
-Copeland - Case No. 14851 of Superior Court in and for the County of Marin).
-The boundary between upland and State-owned sovereign lands in the remainder of the Community is not fixed by agreement or court decision and is thus considered to be ambulatory.
+In some situations, the boundary between State and private ownership may be fixed by a court decision or agreement.
+This is the case for the westerly portion of Corte Madera Creek along Lucky Drive, which is subject to Sovereign Land Location 24, a land exchange agreement between Schultz Construction Company and the State of California.
+The boundary between upland and State-owned sovereign land in the remainder of Corte Madera Creek is not fixed by an agreement or court decision, and is thus considered to be ambulatory.